spring-attic/spring-security-oauth/docs/oauth2.md

 ### Accessing Protected Resources

 Once you've supplied all the configuration for the resources, you can now access those resources.
 The suggested method for accessing those resources is by using [the `RestTemplate` introduced in Spring 3][restTemplate].
 OAuth for Spring Security has provided [an extension of RestTemplate][OAuth2RestTemplate] that only needs to be supplied an instance of [`OAuth2ProtectedResourceDetails`][OAuth2ProtectedResourceDetails].
 To use it with user-tokens (authorization code grants) you should consider using the `@EnableOAuth2Client` configuration (or the XML equivalent `<oauth:rest-template/>`) which creates some request and session scoped context objects so that requests for different users do not collide at runtime.

+As a general rule, a web application should not use password grants, so avoid using `ResourceOwnerPasswordResourceDetails` if you can in favour of `AuthorizationCodeResourceDetails`.
+If you desparately need password grants to work from a Java client, then use the same mechanism to configure your `OAuth2RestTemplate` and add the credentials to the `AccessTokenRequest` (which is a `Map` and is ephemeral) not the `ResourceOwnerPasswordResourceDetails` (which is shared between all access tokens).

 ### Persisting Tokens in a Client